ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

  ┗...
 ```

-We also notice that an `$actions` array is added to our `upd` file.
-This array will be used when your add-on is installed or uninstalled to tell ExpressionEngine what actions we needed added or removed with our add-on.
+We also notice that a migration is created in our `database/migrations` folder.
+This migration is ran when your add-on is installed or uninstalled to tell ExpressionEngine what actions we needed added or removed with our add-on.

 ```
-//upd.amazing_addon.php
-...
-    public $actions = [
+//database/migrations/[timestamp]_[mirgrationname].php
+<?php

+use ExpressionEngine\Service\Migration\Migration;

+class CreateactionamazingaztionforaddonamazingAddOn extends Migration {
+    /**
+     * Execute the migration
+     * @return void
+     */
+    public function up()
+    {
-        [
+        ee('Model')->make('Action', [
             'class' => 'Amazing_add_on',
-            'method' => '[MethodName]'
+            'method' => 'AmazingAztion',
-        ]
-    ];
-...
+            'csrf_exempt' => false,
+        ])->save();
+    }

+    /**
+     * Rollback the migration
+     * @return void
+     */
+    public function down()
+    {
+        ee('Model')->get('Action')
+            ->filter('class', 'Amazing_add_on')
+            ->filter('method', 'AmazingAztion')
+            ->delete();
+    }
+}
 ```

-In the database, our action has also been added to the `exp_actions` table.
+Actions are not available for use until they have been added to the `exp_actions` database table.
+Actions have the following schema in the database:

 | action_id | class          | method         |csrf_exempt |
 |-----------|----------------|----------------|------------|
 |        41 | Amazing_add_on | ExampleAction  |          0 |

+If you want your action to be accessible immediately, you can either run the migration that was created by the CLI or set a flag in the CLI when creating the add-on.

+### Run Migration
+After creating your action using the CLI run `$ php system/ee/eecli.php migrate`.
+When asked for the location, type in the name of your add-on.
+This will run all migrations that have not been ran for your add-on including entering the action into `exp_actions`.

+### Setting Flag
+On creation of an action, you can also specify to add it to the database after the CLI creates it.
+You can do this with the `--install` or `-i` flag by running your `make:action` command like so: `$ php system/ee/eecli.php make:action --install`.

-## AddonName\Module\Actions
+## AddonName/Module/Actions

 Once we've added an action to our add-on, an `Actions` folder is created inside our add-on's `Module` folder.
 The CLI will generate a class and respective file for us based on the method name we passed to the CLI when creating our action.
 In this case we added an action with a method named  "ExampleAction" to Amazing Add-on.

 ```
 php system/ee/eecli.php make:action
 What is the action name?
 ExampleAction
-What add-on is the action being added to? demo_addon Action created successfully!
+What add-on is the action being added to? amazing_add_on Action created successfully!
 ```

 ```
-amazing_addon
+amazing_add_on
  ┣ Module
  ┃ ┣ Actions
  ┃ ┃ ┗ ExampleAction.php